daduraro/words2digits/README.md

 ## Program architecture

 The program is split into two main components, a tokenizer and a grammar parser.
 As the parsed grammar is an LL(k) grammar, a straight-forward recursive descent parser has been implemented.
 This means that, at a high level, this parser only requires that, given a specific token, which is the next token in the stream.

-As some of the text must be replaced when processed, the tokenizer performs three basic roles:
-- Splits the input text into tokens of different categories (text, spaces and other).
-- Stores the processed tokens in a transient state in which they might be modified (replaced).
-- Dumps the tokens in the same order that they were read from the transient state to an output stream of characters.

 For more details see the code [documentation](https://daduraro.github.io/words2digits/).